Teaching strikes start again on Wednesday 15 March and run through to Wednesday 22 March.

 You will not be penalised if you miss class because you have chosen not to cross the picket line.

-Will I get a refund on my fees for the classes that are cancelled?
+Will I get a refund on my fees for the classes that were cancelled?

 The UCL-Student Relationship Terms and Conditions defines your rights and responsibilities under the contract you made with UCL when you accepted your offer.